 - Backups/Disaster Recovery – According to he20, an official member Forbes technology council, “98% of organizations say a single hour of downtime costs over $100,000.
 81% of respondents indicated that 60 minutes of downtime costs their business over $300,000.
 33% of those enterprises reported that one hour of downtime costs their firms $1-5 million.”
 Implementing a backup/disaster recovery plan that you can test routinely is arguably going to be your businesses’ most valuable asset.

 - Auditing/Logging – Having an automated log analysis is a proactive type of security tactic that allows you to capture details when changes are made to any system.
 With this, internal teams can identify who was responsible, when it happened, where it took place, and what the outcome of the activity was.
 This allows companies to monitor data and keep track of potential security breaches or internal misuse of information before it’s too late.

 - Access Control/ Incident Response Plan – Implementing an incident response plan like a zero trust security model measures how well security operations can reduce an organization’s risk.
 With companies adopting hybrid models the need to check that every device is proven trustworthy to be on the network is at an all-time-high.

-Partner with a company like ACP and we can evaluate your cloud security model to create an actionable plan meeting your evolving business needs.
+Now that you know how Cloud Security impacts insurance, partner with a company like ACP to evaluate your cloud security model to create an actionable plan meeting your evolving business needs.
 Taking these steps will ease the transition towards creating a successful cloud security environment that insurance companies would approve of all while being cost-effective at the same time.
-Contact us at email@example.com to talk to one of our experts today or visit our website here.
+Contact us to talk to one of our experts today.